 Chili Con Carne made with beer, bacon and beef...
 I mean, what's not to love?

-It’s the quintessential game day / cold weather / comfort food and this recipe will make you swoon.
-It all starts with cooking down some bacon, as many great recipes do, and then everything goes into 1 pot, simmers down until it’s thick and meaty and then topped with any number of fun add ons like sour cream, shredded cheddar, MORE crumbled bacon, and an avocado salsa which is just avocado, red onion, chives, lime juice, salt and pepper.
+It's the quintessential game day / cold weather / comfort food and this recipe will make you swoon.
+It all starts with cooking down some bacon, as many great recipes do, and then everything goes into 1 pot, simmers down until it's thick and meaty and then topped with any number of fun add ons like sour cream, shredded cheddar, MORE crumbled bacon, and an avocado salsa which is just avocado, red onion, chives, lime juice, salt and pepper.
 Similiar to this Guacamole Salsa.
-Doesn’t get much easier that this!
-Throw a pot of this Chili Con Carne on the stove early Sunday morning and it’s sure to be demolished before halftime!
+Doesn't get much easier that this!
+While you're at it, you should also try out my epic Carne Asada Nacho Fries.
+But for now, throw a pot of this Chili Con Carne on the stove early Sunday morning and it's sure to be demolished before halftime!

 And while I used a Negra Modelo to make this - you can easily leave out the beer and replace it with a bit more stock if that's more your jam.
 Either way, you'll be obsessed.

 - 1 large red bell pepper chopped

 - 4 cloves garlic finely chopped

 - 1 tablespoon ground cumin